manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

 Text highlighting
 """""""""""""""""

 Fulltext query search results can be highlighted on one or more fields.
-Field contents has to be stored in string attributes (for now).
+Field contents has to be stored in document storage (see stored_fields index option).
 Here’s an example:

 .. code-block:: json